Customer Services

 GQAL does not normally investigate complaints received more than six months after occurrence.

-To enable us to process your complaint effectively please provide us with as much of the following information as you can:
+To enable us to process your Complaint effectively please provide us with as much of the following information as you can:

 • your name and address;